 At this time, the only personally identifiable information that will be collected under this System will be through the RAD-V, part of the risk adjustment program.

 This action will be effective without further notice 30 days after publication in the Federal Register or 40 days after providing a report of this Notice to the Office of Management and Budget and Congress, whichever is later.
 Written comments should be submitted within 30 days of publication in the Federal Register.
 HHS may publish an amended system of records notice (SORN) in light of any comments received.

 Catherine Anderson, RAD-V Mailbox Coordinator, Division of Risk Adjustment Operations, CCIIO, CMS, 7500 Security Boulevard, Baltimore, Maryland 21244.
 The email address is CCIIOACARADataValidation@cms.hhs.gov.

 End Further Info

 Start Supplemental Information

-CMS Data Center, 7500 Security Boulevard, North Building, First Floor, Baltimore, Maryland 21244-1850, and at various Hospices and contractor sites.
+The RAD-V will be physically located at the CMS Data Center, 7500 Security Boulevard, North Building, First Floor, Baltimore, MD 21244-1850, and at various contractor sites.